pydicom/pydicom/doc/faq/install.rst

 What are pydicom's prerequisites?
 ---------------------------------

 *pydicom* requires Python.
-Other Python libraries may be required when dealing with pixel data.
+Other Python libraries are be required when dealing with JPEG compressed pixel data.

 What Python version can I use?